dahvo/GPT-TTS/README.md

 # Text-to-Speech Processing

 This repository contains a set of Python scripts for processing text-to-speech (TTS) tasks, including splitting sentences, generating silence, and creating subtitles.

+This is meant for long form text for example converting an E-book to a realistic sounding TTS audio book with matching subtitles.

 ## Installation